artemkv/artemkv.github.io/cryptocurrencies.md

 - Coin selection is NP problem.
 You want to minimize the size of your transaction, and since the input is a biggest part, you minimize number of inputs
 - Using several different coins as inputs to produce 1 output creates a privacy issues: it links your two input accounts together
 - Once you sign your transaction, you have to wait for it to get in the block to be sure you have actually spent your coin
-- If you using different devices, they will not know about each other's transactions, so you need to listen to your own UTXOs gettings spent in every block
+- If you are using different devices, they will not know about each other's transactions, so you need to listen to your own UTXOs getting spent in every block

 ### SPV